A phone shot of Ben Burget (trumpet & piano) and I at the House of Blues in San Diego

 We spoke to the artist by phone and online to get her views on the music business, her busy career and her upcoming record release.

 Reno Tahoe Tonight: You worked with some accomplished producers and writers on your new album “Rare Bird.”
-Talk about your songwriting process, and the collaborative experience you had while recording the record
+Talk about your songwriting process, and the collaborative experience you had while recording the record.

 Whitton: Each song off my new album “Rare Bird” came from a very personal place.
 Most of them were songs I wrote on guitar years before, but took the lyrics from them and put them over new chords and arrangements.
 With my producer/writer, Ian Coyne, he had a huge influence on the arrangement and production of this album.
 Being brilliant in his craft, Ian dissected the characteristics of my singing voice and we built around it musically.
 I also was fortunate to write with a handful of writers, Peter Fox (Rachel Yamagata), Joe Solo (Macy Gray) and the exquisite jazz pianist, Michael LeVan.
 The process was enlightening and very eye opening.
 I learned so much from everyone who played and wrote on this album.
 I’ll never forget it.
 It’s made me realize so much about myself and what I want.